 Regional Measurement Assurance Program "MEMBERS" (State and Industry RMAP member laboratories).

-- Registration fees for the RMAP training are determined and collected by the local hosts.
-Every effort is made to keep registration fees to a minimum.
-Specific details about registration will be sent with information for each RMAP
+Registration fees for the RMAP training will be determined by the local hosts in conjunction with NIST assistance.
+Every effort will be made to keep registration fees to a minimum.
+Specific details about registration will be sent with information for each RMAP.
+The OWM Contact System will be used to generate attendee registrations and lists and shared with each host (this will enable tracking, full contact lists, and preparation of attendees lists and training certificates.)

 Georgia Harris and Val Miller